Read-Write/wsync/README.md

 Command-line is the default running mode of wsync.
 All you have to do is to give it a remote input directory URL (`-i`) and a local output directory path (`-o`) as arguments and wsync will download the content of the remote directory to the local directory.

 You can also define an interval `-I` in seconds that indicates to wsync at what frequency it needs to synchronize remote files with local files.
+If no interval is defined, wsync will exit just after the download operation.

 The `-R` argument indicates that files will be synchronized recursively through remote directories.
 Without it, wsync will only synchronize the first level of the remote URL directory.